percona/psmysql-docs/docs/use-keyring-vault-component.md

 !!! warning

     Each `secret_mount_point` must be used by only one server.
-If multiple servers use the same `secret_mount_point`, the behavior is unpredictable.
+The behavior is unpredictable if multiple servers use the same `secret_mount_point`.

 The first time a key is fetched from a keyring, the `keyring_vault` communicates with the Vault server to retrieve the key type and data.